codeGal07/masters-thesis/README.md

 # masters-thesis
-Webscraping major financial websites and process it using Python and the TextBlob library for sentiment analysis
+Webscraping major financial websites for each day and process it using Python and the TextBlob library for sentiment analysis